Sign Up for a Blood Drive

 Who Can Donate Blood

-Call the Blood Drive Hotline (239) 624-4120 for a monthly listing of blood drives or visit our Blood Center Calendar page.
+Call the Community Blood Center (239) 624-4120 for a monthly listing of blood drives or visit our Blood Center Calendar page.
+Blood drive dates and times are subject to change.

 Blood Pressure: We test every donor to make sure his or her blood pressure is within the range we can accept.
 There are no restrictions if your blood pressure is controlled by medication.